The-Real-Adeel/AppService-Python/README.md

 1. GitHub: Create the following for the code to work
    - python file: app.py and place code in.
-   - requirements file: requirements.txt and place the flash dependency
+   - requirements file: requirements.txt and place the flash dependency for the code to run

 2. Azure: Create the following for App Service
    - Production: orgName-appServiceName